A flow approach to the monotonicity of shape functionals: Introduction

 The most fundamental results regarding the two functionals are the Saint-Venant inequality and the Faber-Krahn inequality, indicating that balls uniquely maximize $T(\cdot)$ while minimizing $\lambda_1(\cdot)$, among domains with fixed volume.
 The stability of these two inequalities is also obtained in the seminal paper \cite{B15}, where a sharp quantitative form is given.
-Another important topic is the discrete optimization problem, and it is often conjectured that, among polygons with $N$ sides and fixed area, the regular polygon uniquely maximizes $T(\cdot)$ and minimizes $\lambda_1(\cdot)$.
-When $N=3, 4$, this is proved in \cite[Section 7.4]{PS51} via a combination of the two properties: (i) The $T(\cdot)$ is increasing and $\lambda_1(\cdot)$ is decreasing under Steiner symmetrizations; (ii) for any triangle or a quadrilateral, one can find a sequence of its Steiner symmetrizations which converge to an equilateral triangle or to a square, respectively.
-When $N\ge 5$, the conjecture remains open, and the difficulty lies in the fact that the number of sides can in general increase after symmetrization.
-This actually also motivates us to develop monotonicity methods which do not rely on symmetrization to study shape optimization problems.
+Another important topic is the discrete optimization problem, and it is conjectured by P\'olya and Szeg\"o that, among polygons with $N$ sides and fixed area, the regular polygon uniquely maximizes $T(\cdot)$ and minimizes $\lambda_1(\cdot)$.
+When $N=3, 4$, this is proved in \cite[Section 7.4]{PS51} via a combination of the two properties: (i) The $T(\cdot)$ is increasing and $\lambda_1(\cdot)$ is decreasing under Steiner symmetrizations; (ii) for any triangle or quadrilateral, one can find a sequence of its Steiner symmetrizations which converge to an equilateral triangle or to a square, respectively.
+When $N\ge 5$, a theoretical proof of the conjecture remains open, and recent advances can be seen in \cite{Bucur}, \cite{BB24}, \cite{DG} and \cite{Indrei}.
+The difficulty lies in the fact that the number of sides can in general increase after symmetrization, and this actually also motivates us to construct new monotonic deformation paths, which do not rely on symmetrization, to study shape optimization problems.
 For a comprehensive introduction of known results and methods on these two functionals, we refer to the monographs \cite{Henrot} and \cite{nshap}.

 In this paper, we shall apply the flow method to study the two functionals and prove new results motivated from Questions \ref{kq1}-\ref{kq2}.
 Our main results are described as follows.